ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/include-ts-data/with-session-query.markdown

 {PANEL: `session.Query` and `IncludeTimeSeries`}

-To include time-series data via `session.Query`, use `session.Query` with the `Include` LINQ expression and pass it the `IncludeTimeSeries` method of the `IQueryIncludeBuilder` interface as an argument.
+To include time series data via `session.Query`, use `session.Query` with the `Include` LINQ expression and pass it the `IncludeTimeSeries` method of the `IQueryIncludeBuilder` interface as an argument.